-- Understand the requirements of the University during a 3 year study period - Be clear on their responsibilities as a PhD supervisor - Know the responsibilities of a PhD student - Understand how to influence behaviour and motivation - Have clear plans for monitoring student progress
+- Understand the requirements of the University during the study period - Be clear on the responsibilities of a Supervisor and a Research Student - Understand how to influence behaviour and motivation - Have clear plans for monitoring student progress

 This can be delivered as a full day or a half day session for new or less experienced supervisors.
 The full day version includes additional content on communicating with people who have different behavioural styles, managing motivation and discussion of case studies.